FAQ

 Why did you stop offering finger tattoos ?

-Finger tattoos require several retouch sessions in order to maintain.
-The skin on our hands is unlike the skin on other parts of our body, because of its unique texture and position.
-Our hands (especially our fingers) have a unique jerky-like consistency, so tattooing the skin can be difficult.
-It’s like drawing on an uneven surface.
+Finger tattoos require multiple touch-up sessions to maintain.
+The skin on our hands is very different from the skin on other parts of the body due to its texture and constant movement.
+Fingers, in particular, have a unique, uneven consistency, making tattooing more challenging—it’s like drawing on a moving, irregular surface.

 Can I bring moral support ?